PayBy/botim-money-docs/docs/3_Payment/OrderCreation/_auto-debit.md

 - **authProtocolNo** <span style={{color:" #7d8793"}}>String</span> <span style={{color:"#f19938"}}>Required</span>

   Before allowing the merchant to automatically deduct money from payer's account, the payer needs to agree to the automatic debit agreement.
-After the payer agrees, PayBy will generate an agreement number and that is the `authProtocolNo`.
+After the payer agrees, Botim Money Business will generate an agreement number and that is the `authProtocolNo`.

   Example value: 2000001